 You may not be aware that you may be entitled to claim compensation if you suffer from dermatitis as a result of, for instance, chemicals you encounter in the workplace.
 If you ask our specialist personal injury solicitors** Leeds about your case, you can find out whether or not you may be eligible to claim.
 You can claim both for the pain and discomfort you suffer, and for the past or potential loss of earnings if you find yourself unable to work.

-Dermatitis in the Workplace
+Dermatitis from Workplace Accidents

 The two forms of dermatitis commonly seen in the workplace are irritant dermatitis and allergic dermatitis.
 In the former, your skin is dried out by an irritant substance, and in the latter, it means that you are having an allergic reaction to a certain substance or chemical.
 In the workplace, dermatitis can be caused by many different things across many different industries, ranging from cleaning products to solvents, cement, rubber and latex, certain foods such as citrus fruits, acids and metalworking fluids.